Battle of Hanging Rock

-The Battle of Hanging Rock (August 6, 1780) was a battle in the American Revolutionary War that occurred between the American Patriots and the British.
+The Battle of Hanging Rock (August 6, 1780) took place during the American Revolutionary War between the American Patriots and the British.
 It was part of a campaign by militia General Thomas Sumter to harass or destroy British outposts in the South Carolina back-country that had been established after the fall of Charleston in May 1780.

 Future President Andrew Jackson (aged 13) and his brother Robert partook in the battle.

 Background

 Throughout 1779 and early 1780, the British "southern strategy" to regain control of its rebellious provinces in the American Revolutionary War went well, with successful amphibious operations against Savannah, Georgia and Charleston, South Carolina, and a routing of the few remaining Continental Army troops in South Carolina in the May 29, 1780 Battle of Waxhaws.
 The British, in complete control of both South Carolina and Georgia, established outposts in the interior of both states to recruit Loyalists and to suppress Patriot dissent.

 One of these outposts was established at Hanging Rock, in present-day Lancaster County south of Heath Springs.
 The most northerly of the British posts, it was well fortified with more than 1,400 British troops, including the 500 man Prince of Wales American Volunteer Regiment, a Loyalist unit of the British Army, local Loyalist militia, and some dragoons from the British Legion.
 These forces were under the overall command of Major John Carden.

 The Americans were under Brigadier General Thomas Sumter, commanding troops made up of Major Richard Winn's Fairfield regiment, Colonel Edward Lacey's Chester regiment, Colonel William Hill's York regiment and Major William Richardson Davie of the Waxhaws of Lancaster county with Col. Robert Irwin's cavalry of Mecklenburg county, North Carolina.

 On August 1, 1780, Sumter launched an attack on the British outpost at Rocky Mount, west of Hanging Rock on the Catawba River.
 As part of this attack Sumter detached Major Davie on a diversionary attack on Hanging Rock.
 Davie attacked a fortified house, and captured 60 horses and a number of weapons, while also inflicting casualties on the British.
 This, however, did not prevent the British from sending troops from Hanging Rock to reinforce the garrison there.
 After his assault on Rocky Mount failed, Sumter decided to make an attack on the weakened Hanging Rock outpost.